dmlc/xgboost/doc/tutorials/kubernetes.rst

 - Step4: Submit job

-  - `Kubectl command <https://github.com/kubeflow/xgboost-operator#creating-a-xgboost-trainingprediction-job>` is used to submit a XGBoost job, and then you can monitor the job status as well.
+  - `Kubectl command <https://github.com/kubeflow/xgboost-operator#creating-a-xgboost-trainingprediction-job>`_ is used to submit a XGBoost job, and then you can monitor the job status on time.

 **************
 Not Support